Guest Posts

 Anatomy

 The receptor cells in the retina send nerve messages about what you see to the optic nerve.
-The optic nerve extends from the back of each eye and join together in the brain at the optic chiasm.
+The optic nerve extends from the back of each eye and joins together in the brain at the optic chiasm.
 From the optic chiasm, the nerve signals travel along two optic tracts in the brain and eventually to the occipital cortex.

 Diagnosis